In this section

 Start will contribute to a more prosperous future for all Victorians.”
 Sue West, Associate Director - Centre for Community Child Heath.

-The initiative has also recently adopted an improvement approach to implementation, using rapid cycles to develop, test and measure small practice changes.
+The initiative uses a quality improvement approach to implementation, using rapid cycles to develop, test and measure small practice changes.
 As changes are shown to be successful, they are applied throughout a site.
-CCCH provides support and training to adopt this improvement approach by working with
+Since 2016 CCCH has provided training and coaching to Best Start facilitators to adopt this improvement approach.

-This improvement approach also includes the use of evidence and data to more effectively identify and address barriers to participation in services, and to measure the results of the initiative.
-CCCH will co-design an online portal which will produce community data dashboards customisable for each site, and
+This quality improvement approach also includes the use of evidence and data to more effectively identify and address barriers to participation in services, and to measure the results of the initiative.
+CCCH has co-designed an online portal which will produces community data dashboards customisable for each site.

 Associate Professor Moira Inkelas is the Assistant Director of the Child and Family Health Program at UCLA Fielding School of Public Health and a critical friend and adviser to the CCCH Best Start team.